 map For this Leavenworth Winter Travel Guide

-We have gone ahead and added all these winter Leavenworth travel locations to a handy map, see below or click here.
-Click the sqaure box in the top lefthand corner and you can expand the destinations list.
+We added all these winter Leavenworth travel locations to a handy map, see below or click here.
+Click the square box in the top left hand corner and you can expand the destinations list.
 We have broken this map into four categories: where to stay, places to eat, things to do, and the best Leavenworth shopping.

 What To Pack for a Leavenworth Vacation

 You need to prepare for cold and unpredictable weather when visiting Leavenworth during the winter months.
 All visitors should have warm layers, waterproof boots, gloves, and a beanie.
 We will cover those and some other essentials in this Leavenworth packing guide.